Music of Russia: 20th century: Soviet music

 After the Russian Revolution, Russian music changed dramatically.
 The early 1920s were the era of avant-garde experiments, inspired by the "revolutionary spirit" of the era.
 New trends in music (like music based on synthetic chords) were proposed by enthusiastic clubs such as Association for Contemporary Music.
 Arseny Avraamov pioneered the graphical sound, and Leon Theremin invented thereminvox, one of the early electronic instruments.

 However, in the 1930s, under the regime of Joseph Stalin, music was forced to be contained within certain boundaries of content and innovation.
 Classicism was favoured, and experimentation discouraged.
 (A notable example: Shostakovich's veristic opera Lady Macbeth of the Mtsensk District was denounced in Pravda newspaper as "formalism" and soon removed from theatres for years).

-The musical patriarchs of the era were Prokofiev, Shostakovich, Aram Khachaturian and Alexander Alexandrov.
+The musical patriarchs of the era were Sergei Prokofiev, Dmitri Shostakovich, Aram Khachaturian and Alexander Alexandrov.
 The latter is best known for composing the Anthem of the Soviet Union and the song "The Sacred War".
 With time, a wave of younger Soviet composers, such as Georgy Sviridov, Alfred Schnittke, and Sofia Gubaidulina took the forefront due to the rigorous Soviet education system.
 The Union of Soviet Composers was established in 1932 and became the major regulatory body for Soviet music.

 Jazz was introduced to Soviet audiences by Valentin Parnakh in the 1920s.
 Singer Leonid Uteosov and film score composer Isaak Dunayevsky helped its popularity, especially with the popular comedy movie Jolly Fellows, which featured a jazz soundtrack.
 Eddie Rosner, Oleg Lundstrem and others contributed to Soviet jazz music.

 Film soundtracks produced a significant part of popular Soviet/Russian songs of the time, as well as of orchestral and experimental music.
 The 1930s saw Prokofiev's scores for Sergei Eisenstein's epic movies, and also soundtracks by Isaak Dunayevsky that ranged from classical pieces to popular jazz.
 Notable film composers from the late Soviet era included Vladimir Dashkevich, Tikhon Khrennikov, Alexander Zatsepin, and Gennady Gladkov, among others.

-Among the notable people of Soviet electronic music were Vyacheslav Mescherin, creator of Electronic Instruments Orchestra, and ambient composer Eduard Artemiev, best known for his scores for Tarkovsky's science fiction films.
+Among the notable people of Soviet electronic music were Vyacheslav Mescherin, creator of Electronic Instruments Orchestra, and ambient composer Eduard Artemiev, best known for his scores for Andrei Tarkovsky's films Solaris, Mirror, and Stalker.